 How to Install and Use K3D

-I created a sample project to install and configure K3D for my local Kubernetes development and also added some sample deployments with ingress service.
+I created a to install and configure K3D for my local Kubernetes development and also added some sample deployments with ingress service.

 Docker and Helm need to be installed in your local development environment.
-Please do not proceed with the installation before installing Docker and Helm.
+Please do not proceed with the installation before installing and .

 I followed the official documentation to installK3D